robert-will-brown/tech-project-bootstrap/README.md

 # Introduction

-Boot strapping and running technology projects to deliver great outcomes for customers is a skill that takes many projects to learn to be effective.
+Boot strapping and running technology projects to deliver great outcomes for customers takes experience.
+There are a lot of skills, many of them soft as well as technical to master before a project can be run nearly effortlessly.

 ## Rules